 It is done in a way you can surely keep coming back to the book to look things up and make sense of the whole thing.
 Whether you believe the system was made up by Golden Dawn and a few other mystics or was truly linked to the Major Arcana from the start; if you *do* want to jump in the rabbit hole of attributes and correspondences Dee’s book will be an excellent start.

 In my humble opinion Tarot Mysteries; Rediscovering the real meanings of the cards is one of the better founded books.
-It is a well-written, simple paperback (unlike that other great beginner’s encyclopedia Tarot Fundamentals) with loads of useful information, whether you read RWS with or without correspondences.
-But because it is a little heavy on the correspondences especially (relative new) esoteric deck readers will benefit from having this book in their cupboard.
-Being the practical and accessible publication it is, a rarity in attribution land, you don’t want to miss out.
+It is a well-written, simple paperback (unlike that other great, but more luxurious, beginner’s tome Tarot Fundamentals) with loads of useful information, whether you read the Waite-Smith (formerly know as RWS) with or without correspondences & modalities.
+Because it is quite heavy on those correspondences especially (relative new) esoterically inclined deck readers will benefit from having this book in their cupboard.
+Being the practical and accessible publication it is, a rarity in ‘attributes land’, you don’t want to miss out.

 |Author or artist||Publisher||Publication|